 Recipes include local favourites: ‘ayam bakar’ grilled chicken doused in ‘sambal matah’ chilli-kaffir lime dressing for appetiser, and main course which comprises barbecue breast of chicken in Balinese spices, minced chicken wrap-style satays, and ‘jukut urab’ mixed vegetable salad with shredded coconut.
 You’ll also get to learn how to prepare the traditional Balinese chili condiment, known as ‘sambal ulek’ made with tomatoes and chilies.
 A unique traditional Balinese rice preparation is the ‘nasi sela’ which includes bits of sweet potato blended in.

 The recipe book is for keepsakes, so you can relive the cooking experience in your own kitchen back home.
 After the main recipe cooking classes, they’ll also show you how to make some of the interesting Balinese serving dishes, complete with beautiful and intricate ornamentations made from banana and coconut leaves.
 Classes are held in English, and are at IDR 425,000 per person, with a maximum number of 12 participants per class.

 Cocoa Ubud Private Villa

-Located in Kedewatan, Cocoa Ubud Private Villa is convenient to Campuhan Ridge Walk and Neka Art Museum.Featured amenities include express check-in, express check-out, and dry cleaning/laundry services.A shuttle from the airport to the hotel is provided for a surcharge (available on request), and free self parking is available onsite.
+With a stay at Cocoa Ubud Private Villa in Ubud, you'll be a 4-minute walk from Campuhan Ridge Walk and within a 5-minute drive of Gaya Art Space.Featured amenities include express check-in, express check-out, and dry cleaning/laundry services.A shuttle from the airport to the hotel is provided for a surcharge (available on request), and free self parking is available onsite.
 Read More...